salimkayabasi/salimkayabasi.com/content/blog/2017/11/starting-with-hugo/index.md

 ```
 Hugo is using `public` folder as output folder by default so it would be great to remove public folder if we have.
 On local development, we cloned into themes folder.
 It would be same for our travis configuration.
 Managing theme in separated github repository will help you to focus on your content.
 Hidden trick, use always same folder for your theme and no need to change your theme config on `config.toml` file

-Hugo generated our html files and we are ready to publish them on Github Pages.
+Hugo generated our html files and we are ready to publish them on GitHub Pages.

 ```yaml
 deploy: